-Just like any motor vehicle, autonomous mobile robots need regular technical maintenance and occasional repairs.
-This work needs to be done by qualified personnel.
-The distributors of autonomous mobile robots manufactured by SMP Robotics have these types of employees on staff.
+Just like any electric vehicle, autonomous mobile robots need regular technical maintenance and occasional repairs.
+This work needs to be done by trained personnel.

 Robot maintenance can be divided into five levels:

 Second-level maintenance includes inspecting the robot’s mechanical components, lubricating them, and checking calibration of the robot’s electro-optical systems and sensors.
-Work at this level entails generating a transcript of the robot’s diagnostic system logs and identifying any errors.
 Such maintenance is done by one of the distributor’s field service technicians at least once a month or as required in case an error is displayed on the robot’s diagnostic panel.

 The robot’s software can be upgraded at the distributor’s site, and its electronic control units can be replaced there as well.
 This work allows improving the robot’s performance without needing to acquire a new robot model.
 Most of the elements in its design, frame, body, and wheels remain the same, but changing the electronic control units allows for increased robot efficiency and profitability.
 During any hardware upgrade, information about the robot’s cruise routes is saved; however, one additional training run is required.

-All of the daily maintenance work for the autonomous mobile robots is performed by the end user.
-Monthly inspections and minor repair work is performed by the distributor’s field service technician.
+All of the daily maintenance work for autonomous mobile robots is performed by the end-user.
+Monthly inspections and minor repair work are performed by the distributor’s field service technician.
 Once a year, the robot needs to be delivered to the distributor for large-scale diagnostics and maintenance.